-This section shall only be applicable to employees in the following designated assignments: CID Sergeant, and police officers assigned to the Criminal Investigation Division.
+This section shall only be applicable to employees in the following designated assignments: CID Sergeant, police officers assigned to the Criminal Investigation Division and police officers, regardless of rank, assigned to the Street Crimes Unit.
 Employees in such designated assignments may, at their option, elect to work on any or all of the following holidays: Martin Luther King Day, Spring Day, Memorial Day, Independence Day, Labor Day, and Veterans Day.
 If an employee elects to work on one of said holidays pursuant to this provision, then holiday pay will, at the employee's option, be in the form of pay at the employee's straight time hourly rate for the amount of hours equivalent to the employee's normal workday.